Spotify-Api-team/spotify-app/README.md

 ## Running
 * Make sure MongoDb is running locally
-* mvn run in the directory of the project
+* mvn spring-boot:run in the directory of the project

 ## More info